ChloeCrozier/scc24_repo/README.md

 # SCC24

 ## Documentation
-Directory for information about our cluster
+Information about our cluster and resources about our security plans

 ## Cluster Configuration
 Cluster configuration scripts and debugging guides

 ## Results
-Directory for output of running benchmarks and applications
+Output of running benchmarks and applications

 ## Task Breakdown
 - **Icon**